-Once you’ve found a couple of good markets for investment, you can start looking at individual property.
-Again, most real estate crowdfunding deals will have detailed analysis in the documents but someone in your real estate investment group should be tasked with checking the numbers.
+Once you've found a couple of good markets for investment, you can start looking at individual properties.
+Again, most real estate crowdfunding deals will have detailed analysis in the documents, but you should give someone the task of checking the numbers.

-At minimum, start with an estimate of rental income over the next three to five years.
-Are the developer’s estimates for vacancy and lease losses similar to your market research?
+At a minimum, start with an estimate of rental income over the next three to five years.
+Then, are the developer's estimates for vacancy and lease losses similar to your market research?

-Expenses can range from 20% to 70% on real estate depending on the type of lease with tenants.
-If tenants pay what’s called a triple-net lease, meaning they pay almost all expenses, then costs for the developer and investors will be much lower but the rent collected won’t be as high.
+Expenses can range from 20% to 70% on real estate, depending on the type of lease with tenants.
+If tenants pay a triple-net lease, meaning the tenant pays almost all expenses, then costs for the developer and investors will be much lower, but the rent collected won't be as high.

-Non-cash aspects of real estate investment can be some of the most important aspects of your analysis.
-Depreciation is a huge benefit for real estate because it reduces the amount of taxes paid on rental income.
+Non-cash aspects of real estate investment can be some of the most critical elements of your analysis.
+For example, depreciation greatly benefits real estate because it reduces the taxes paid on rental income.
 You also want to account for a maintenance reserve by setting aside money each year.

-The most important measure in real estate investing is Funds from Operations (FFO).
-It will help you understand the cash generating potential and make sure you aren’t paying too much for a property.
+The most crucial measure in real estate investing is Funds from Operations (FFO).
+It will help you understand the cash-generating potential and ensure you aren't paying too much for a property.

 FFO is found by reducing your rent by all cash expenses but adding back any depreciation you deducted for tax purposes.
-You also need to deduct interest income and gains or losses on sales if you are analyzing a portfolio of properties.
+You also need to deduct interest income and gains or losses on sales if you analyze a portfolio of properties.

 You can also use the adjusted FFO by deducting maintenance reserves and any rent paid but not earned yet.

-You can use the FFO measure even if you are investing indirectly through real estate crowdfunding.
-Measure the price-FFO the developer is expecting to pay on the property or on the complete development to see if they are getting a good deal.
-A developer in over their head and paying too much for properties isn’t someone with whom you want to invest.
+You can use the FFO measure even if investing indirectly through real estate crowdfunding.
+Measure the price-FFO the developer expects to pay on the property or the complete development to see if they are getting a good deal.
+A developer over their head and spending too much on properties isn't someone you want to invest with.

 How to Invest in Real Estate on Streitwise

 Streitwise has a thorough screening process for investments on the site.
-A developer must first pass checks on financial strength, expertise and their track record for making a property profitable.
+A developer must first pass checks on financial strength, expertise, and track record for making a property profitable.

-The real estate crowdfunding portal then goes through a detailed underwriting process to look at the specific property.
-They review the investment strategy, legal ownership of the address and property condition.
+The real estate crowdfunding portal goes through a detailed underwriting process to examine the property.
+They review the investment strategy, legal ownership of the address, and property condition.

 This level of analysis means that only 5% of the real estate deals submitted to Streitwise ever make it to funding.
-Once a property passes through the funnel, it is listed on the portal where investors can do their own analysis and decide if they want to invest.
+However, once a property passes through the funnel, it is listed on the portal, where investors can do their analysis and decide if they want to invest.

-There are dozens of properties available on the different crowdfunding sites, more than one investor may be able to look at every month.
-This is where your real estate investment group comes in handy.
-Each person in the investment club may be assigned a different website to watch deals or a different part of the analysis to limit the burden on any one investor.
+There are dozens of properties available on various crowdfunding sites.
+As a result, more properties than one investor may be able to look at every month.
+This task is where your real estate investment group comes in handy.
+Each person in the investment club may be assigned a different website to watch deals or another part of the analysis to limit the burden on any individual investor.

 Returns vary by type of deal and time horizon.
-Do your own analysis though because these rates of return are not set in stone and could change.
+Do your analysis, though, because these rates of return are not set in stone and could change.
 Almost all deals allow the developer to extend the time on the investment.

-Until this year, real estate crowdfunding was only available to accredited investors with household income over $200,000 annually or $1 million in net worth.
-That all changed when the SEC revised rules around the JOBS Act and now regular investors are getting in on the opportunity.
+Until this year, real estate crowdfunding was only available to accredited investors with household incomes over $200,000 annually or $1 million in net worth.
+That all changed when the SEC revised rules around the JOBS Act, and now regular investors are getting in on the opportunity.

-- Complete the accredited investor questionnaire by checking either the box for net worth or income.
-You won’t be able to see investments unless you complete this section.
+- Complete the accredited investor questionnaire by checking either the net worth or income box.
+You won't be able to see investments unless you complete this section.